Looking for a remote job? Tap or click for work from home jobs in high demand.

 We live in a very digital age.
 Even companies that aren’t doing business online have a web presence in some form or fashion, which allows potential job candidates to do their due diligence and research the company.
 If you’re applying for a job, you should always look up the company online.

-You should also be wary of people claiming to work for reputable companies but don’t have a company-issued email address or a presence on the company website.
+You should also be wary of people claiming to work for reputable companies who don’t have a company-issued email address or a presence on the company website.
 Scammers will try to piggyback on legitimate companies, but when they contact you, the email address or other information should be a clue that something’s awry.

 Keep an eye out for email addresses that look legitimate but aren’t.
-This could be a slight variation on the official company email address — an extra dash in the company name, an extra period, or juxtaposed letters or other slight variations that won’t initially seem out of place.
+This could be a slight variation on the official company email address — an extra dash in the company name, an extra period, juxtaposed letters or other slight variations that won’t initially seem out of place.

-Do your homework and check email addresses of the actual company against the ones you’re receiving emails from.
+Do your homework and check the email addresses of the actual company against the ones you’re receiving emails from.
 If they match up, you’re probably OK.
 If they’re different, you should be extremely careful.